threefoldtecharchive/info_manual3/wiki/weblets/weblets_peertube.md

 After that is done you can see a list of all of your deployed instances
 ![](img/weblet_peertube2.png)

 Clicking on visit redirects you to the homepage of your peertube
 ![](img/weblet_peertube_instance.png)

 > Please note it may take sometime to be ready

-> Note the deployment can be bit slow because it's spreaded over three images. the upcoming version will have them all in one image.
+> Note the deployment can be a bit slow because it's spread over three images.
+The upcoming version will have them all in one image.